 If the DNS entry includes _sips._tcp, the entry specifies SIP TLS.

 call scenario, the TLS client is the calling device, and the TLS server is the called device.
 With TLS, the client checks

 TLS handshake is shown in the following diagram:

-call that is established between Expressway-E and the Cisco Collaboration Cloud.
-This concept is called TLS with mutual authentication and is required when integrating with Cisco Spark.
+call that is established between Expressway-E and the Cisco Webex cloud.
+This concept is called TLS with mutual authentication and is required when integrating with Cisco Webex.

 Both the calling and called parties check the certificate of the other peer, as the following diagram shows: